 Time and Location

-• The Poster Session is planned for Tuesday, December 5 from 12:00pm to 2:00pm in the Regency Ballroom.
+- The Poster Session is planned for Wednesday, December 3 from 4:45pm to 6:15pm.
 Presenters are expected to be at their posters during this time to interact with attendees and answer questions.

 Presenter Requirements